An Extension of Fast Iterative Shrinkage-thresholding to Riemannian Optimization for Sparse Principal Component Analysis: Introduction

-When $F$ is a smooth function (i.e., $g=0$), most of the standard optimization algorithms for the Euclidean setting, for example the (accelerated) gradient method, the Newton method and the BFGS method, and the trust region method, are readily extended to the Riemannian setting; see \cite{AMS2008, HUANG2013, Bart2010,Boumal2014,Mishra2014} and references therein.
+When $F$ is a smooth function (i.e., $g=0$), most of the standard optimization algorithms for the Euclidean setting, for example the (accelerated) gradient method, the Newton method and the BFGS method, and the trust region method, are readily extended to the Riemannian setting; see the work\cite{AMS2008,HUANG2013,Bart2010,Boumal2014,Mishra2014} and references therein.

 There have also been many algorithms that are designed for the nonsmooth optimization problems on manifold.
-In \cite{FerOli1998}, a subgradient method is studied for minimizing a convex function on a Riemannian manifold and convergence guarantee is established for the diminishing stepsizes.
-In~\cite{ZS2016}, Zhang and Sra analyze a Riemannian subgradient-based method and show that the cost function decreases to the optimal value at the rate of $O(1/\sqrt{k})$.
+In the work of Ferreira and Oliveira\cite{FerOli1998}, a subgradient method is studied for minimizing a convex function on a Riemannian manifold and convergence guarantee is established for the diminishing stepsizes.
+In the paper~\cite{ZS2016}, Zhang and Sra analyze a Riemannian subgradient-based method and show that the cost function decreases to the optimal value at the rate of $O(1/\sqrt{k})$.
 When the cost function is Lipschitz continuous, the $\epsilon$-subgradient method is a variant of the subgradient method which utilizes the gradient at nearby points as an approximation of the subgradient at a given point.
-In~\cite{GH2015a} and~\cite{GH2015b}, Grohs and Hosseini develop two $\epsilon$-subgradient-based optimization methods using line search strategy and trust region strategy, respectively.
+In the papers~\cite{GH2015a,GH2015b}, Grohs and Hosseini develop two $\epsilon$-subgradient-based optimization methods using line search strategy and trust region strategy, respectively.
 The convergence of the algorithms to critical points is established in their work.
-Huang ~\cite{HUANG2013} generalizes a gradient sampling method to the Riemannian setting, which is very efficient for small-scale problems but lacks convergence analysis.
-In~\cite{HU2017}, Hosseini and Uschmajew present a Riemannian gradient sampling method with convergence analysis.
-Recently, Hosseini et al. \cite{HHY2018} propose a new Riemannian line search method by combining the $\epsilon$-subgradient method and the quasi-Newton ideas.
+Huang~\cite{HUANG2013} generalizes a gradient sampling method to the Riemannian setting, which is very efficient for small-scale problems but lacks convergence analysis.
+In the paper~\cite{HU2017}, Hosseini and Uschmajew present a Riemannian gradient sampling method with convergence analysis.
+Recently, Hosseini \etal \cite{HHY2018} propose a new Riemannian line search method by combining the $\epsilon$-subgradient method and the quasi-Newton ideas.
 The proximal point method has also been extended to the Riemannian setting.
-For instance, Ferreira and Oliveira propose a Riemannian proximal point method in~\cite{FO2002}.
-The $O(1/k)$ convergence rate of the method for the Hadamard manifold is established by Bento et al. in~\cite{BFM2017}.
-The shortcoming of the Riemannian proximal point method is that there are not efficient algorithms for the subproblems.
+For instance, Ferreira and Oliveira propose a Riemannian proximal point method~\cite{FO2002}.
+The $O(1/k)$ convergence rate of the method for the Hadamard manifold is established by Bento \etal~\cite{BFM2017}.
+The shortcoming of the Riemannian proximal point method is that there do not exist efficient algorithms for the subproblems.